nargespms/Renewable-Energy/docs/index.md

 function on(mark, listeners = {}) {
   const render = mark.render;
   mark.render = function (facet, { x, y }, channels) {
-    // 🌶 I'd like to be allowed to read the facet
-    // …  mutable debug = fx.domain()??

-    // 🌶 data[i] may or may not be the datum, depending on transforms
-    // (at this stage we only have access to the materialized channels we requested)
-    // but in simple cases it works const data = this.data;
+    const data = this.data;

-    // 🌶 since a point or band scale doesn't have an inverse, create one from its domain and range if (x && x.invert === undefined)
+    if (x && x.invert === undefined)
       x.invert = d3.scaleQuantize(x.range(), x.domain());
     if (y && y.invert === undefined)